 Overall this acoustic guitar is wonderful sound wise although its appearance may not impress you so much you will rarely find any guitar that has a sound quality like this.
-Also, this guitar its so competent of stress that happens during your travels.
+Also, this guitar is so competent of stress that happens during your travels.
 If this short introduction caught your eye, make sure you read our full review on the Gibson Maestro 30″.

-3. Taylor Baby BT2
+3. Baby Taylor BT2

-Taylor’s Baby was created to fill the needs of people who like to travel and to take their guitar with them wherever they go so this is the 3/4 of a full-sized guitar.
+Baby Taylor was created to fill the needs of people who like to travel and to take their guitar with them wherever they go so this is the 3/4 of a full-sized guitar.
 Like the past ten years of Taylor, this is one of the most popular guitars to this day.

 Even though this is not a guitar made by hand you still can see the trademark quality of the Taylor being applied here.
 The guitar’s made out of a mahogany top and layered sapele for the whole board.